adamhsparks/epicrop/README.md

 - License: GPL-3

-- To cite *epicrop*, please use the output from `citation(package = "epicrop")`.
+- To cite {epicrop}, please use the output from `citation(package = "epicrop")`.

 ## Code of Conduct